 For our example, we’ll be signing up for their free account (limited to 100 emails per day).

 Next, you’ll need to fill out a couple forms to create your account and set up a profile.

 After creating an account, click the Start button next to Integrate using our Web API or SMTP relay.

 Next, you’ll be asked to choose a setup method.
 You can now click the Choose button under the SMTP Relay option.

-Now enter an API key name and then click Create Key.
+On the next page, you’ll need to enter an API key name and then click Create Key.

 Once the API key has been generated, you’ll be ready to go to the next step.
-Be sure to leave this page open, as well need this API key a little later.
+Be sure to leave this page open, as we’ll need this API key a little later.

 Using SendGrid with WP Mail SMTP to Fix WordPress Emails

 Now we can get started setting up SendGrid with WP Mail SMTP on your WordPress site.